Section 60: Meaning of infringement

 Where the invention is a process, the infringing acts in respect of any product obtained directly by means of that process are given in s.60(1)(c) and are the same (except for the omission of making the product) as those given in s.60(1)(a) and discussed above.
 The corresponding CPC provision is Article 29(c) (renumbered as Article 25(c) ) which likewise refers to the same acts (except for making the product) as those in Article 29(a) (renumbered as Article 25(a) ), see 60.12.
 EPC Article 64(2) provides that the protection conferred extends to products directly obtained by such process.
 After considering the French and German texts of the corresponding EPC provision Aldous J in Pioneer Electronics Capital Inc and anr. v Warner Music Manufacturing Europe GmbH and anr.
 RPC 487 considered it appropriate to assign to the word “directly” the meaning “without intermediary”, and the Court of Appeal RPC 757 agreed with and adopted this interpretation in this case.
 Thus to infringe, a product must be the direct product of the claimed process and not a product resulting from further material and important steps.
 The Patents Court in Halliburton Energy Services Inc v Smith International (North Sea) Ltd RPC 2 held that section 60(1)(c) should be given an interpretation that went as far as a product by process claim might go, but no further (see 2.15 and 14.121-14.122).

 “Swiss-type” second medical use claims (see 4A.26-31) are considered to be a special form of “purpose-limited” process claims, and so the relevant sections for direct infringement are 60(1)(b) and (c).
 In Generics (UK) Ltd (t/a Mylan) v Warner-Lambert Company LLC EWHC 2548, the patents court considered whether there was infringement under s.60(1)(c) of a Swiss-type claim to the use of a drug (pregabalin) in the manufacture of a medicament for the treatment of pain.
 The alleged infringer manufactured a drug with a so-called “skinny label” which listed the non-protected uses of the drug and did not refer to treatment of pain.
 Nevertheless it was alleged that the manufacturer would know that its drug would in fact be prescribed for the treatment of pain (NB s.60(1)(b) did not apply as the drug was manufactured overseas).
 It was held that “for treatment of pain” meant “suitable and intended for treatment of pain”, and in an interim decision, the Court of Appeal in Warner-Lambert Company, LLC v Actavis Group Ptc EHF & Ors EWCA Civ 556 held that “intended for” meant that the manufacturer would know or could reasonably foresee that the product would be used for the claimed therapeutic method.
 In applying this test at the full trial, Arnold J held that this meant the manufacturer would know or could reasonably foresee that a doctor or pharmacist would intentionally prescribe or administer the manufacturer’s drug (as opposed to the branded drug of the patent proprietor) for the claimed purpose.
 On the facts of the case the judge found that there was no infringement.
+However, on appeal from this decision, the Court of Appeal (Warner-Lambert Company v Generics (UK) Ltd (t/a Mylan) & Ors EWCA Civ 1006) held that Arnold J’s interpretation was too restrictive – instead, all that is required for infringement is that the manufacturer could reasonably foresee that there would be intentional use of the drug for the claimed medical use.
+Nevertheless, the decision was upheld.
 It should be emphasised that these decisions relate to “Swiss-type” second medical use claims only, and the scope (for the purposes of infringement) of the “new form” second medical use claims of the form “Substance X for use in the treatment of disease Y” has not yet been tested (see 4A.26-31).

 s.60(1)(b) is also relevant.